Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Bumpification (Step 2)

-\begin{lemma} We have and similar for the other three inner products. \end{lemma} \begin{proof} Here, too, we make use of the assumption that the preliminary test functions are already normalized and expand: As this is a finite sum, it suffices to show that for each \(n,k,m,\ell\) contained in the relevant resolution \(\{N_0,N_1,K\}\), we have This can be proved by applying the dominated convergence theorem to the following pointwise limit: Indeed, we can dominate the sequence of functions as follows: since \end{proof}
+\begin{lemma} We have and similar for the other three inner products. \end{lemma} \begin{proof} Here, too, we make use of the assumption that the preliminary test functions already satisfy the desired inner products, and expand: